-Figures \ref{fig:shape_dict} displays the base shapes in our dataset.
+Figure \ref{fig:example_images_main} displays samples images in the canonical orientation.
 When rotated in increments of $90^\circ$, the rectangle and the diagonal shapes have two orientations, and the other six shapes have four.
-Each image then contains a randomly sampled shape in each of its four quadrants.
-Precise definitions of our binary probing tasks are then as follows, with a shape's position denoting which of the four quadrants it is in in an image, and its orientation denoting which of the four or two orientations it is in: \begin{itemize} \item \textbf{S}$(s)$: Does the image contain shape $s$ in any position or orientation? \item \textbf{SO}$(s,o)$: Does the image contain shape $s$ in orientation $o$ and any position? \item \textbf{SP}$(s, p)$: Does the image contain shape $s$ in position $p$ and any orientation? \item \textbf{SPO}$(s, p, o)$: Does the image contain shape $s$ in position $p$ and orientation $o$? \end{itemize} This results in a total of 8 \textbf{S} (one for each shape), 28 \textbf{SO} (2 shapes $\times$ 2 orientations $+$ 6 shapes $\times$ 4 orientations), 32 \textbf{SP} (8 shapes $\times$ 4 orientations), and 112 \textbf{SPO} (2 shapes $\times$ 2 orientations $\times$ 4 positions $+$ 6 shapes $\times$ 4 orientations $\times$ 4 positions) tasks, for a total of 180 tasks. {Note that we report F1 scores rather than raw accuracies as the tasks are not balanced and contain more negative than positive examples, with the share of negative examples ranging from $\sim 58\%$ in the \textbf{S} tasks to $87 - 89 \%$ in the \textbf{SP} and \textbf{SO} tasks, and $97\%$ in the \textbf{SPO} tasks.}

-The probe we ultimately report the results from, XGBoost \cite{chenXGBoostScalableTree2016}, consists of 100 estimators with a maximum depth of 6, and is trained with the learning rate 0.3 and L2 regularization. { For completeness, logistic regression probes are trained with learning rate 1e-3 and L2 regularization strength 1e-4, and for the kNN probe we consider the 16 nearest neighbors with respect to Euclidean distance.}
+Only the rectangle and the "C" shapes are invariant under D4 flips.
+Each image contains a randomly sampled shape in each of its four quadrants.
+Precise definitions of our binary probing tasks are then as follows, with a shape's position denoting which of the four quadrants it is in in an image, and its orientation denoting which of the four or two orientations it is in: \begin{itemize} \item \textbf{S}$(s)$: Does the image contain shape $s$ in any position or orientation? \item \textbf{SO}$(s,o)$: Does the image contain shape $s$ in orientation $o$ and any position? \item \textbf{SP}$(s, p)$: Does the image contain shape $s$ in position $p$ and any orientation? \item \textbf{SPO}$(s, p, o)$: Does the image contain shape $s$ in position $p$ and orientation $o$? \end{itemize} This results in a total of 8 \textbf{S} (one for each shape), 28 \textbf{SO} (2 shapes $\times$ 2 orientations $+$ 6 shapes $\times$ 4 orientations), 32 \textbf{SP} (8 shapes $\times$ 4 orientations), and 112 \textbf{SPO} (2 shapes $\times$ 2 orientations $\times$ 4 positions $+$ 6 shapes $\times$ 4 orientations $\times$ 4 positions) tasks, for a total of 180 tasks. {Note that we report F1 scores rather than raw accuracies as the tasks are not balanced and contain more negative than positive examples, with the share of negative examples ranging from $\sim 58\%$ in the \textbf{S} tasks to $87 - 89 \%$ in the \textbf{SP} and \textbf{SO} tasks, and $97\%$ in the \textbf{SPO} tasks.} The probe we ultimately report the results from, XGBoost \cite{chenXGBoostScalableTree2016}, consists of 100 estimators with a maximum depth of 6, and is trained with the learning rate 0.3 and L2 regularization.